michaelmarty/MassSpecCodingClub/README.md

 The data files, Python code, and notes used in this module are available in the "Module 0" folder.

 Check back for more videos, and reach out if you like these [mtmarty@arizona.edu](mailto:mtmarty@arizona.edu).

+# Funding

+Funding is provided by the National Science Foundation: CHE-1845230.